miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 });
 ```

-We override `title` in the second test since it's relevant there, but we stick with the generic factory-generated titles for the first test.
+We override `title` in the second test since it's relevant there, but we stick with the factory-generated defaults for the first test.

 ## Relationships